Damelin: Gauteng

 Damelin's presence in Gauteng is central to its history and operation as one of the first campuses was founded there in the 1960s and their head office relocated to Braamfontein in 1992.

-The Benoni campus was founded in 1991 and is located on Princes Avenue.

-The Boksburg campus is located in Jacobs Street.
-It is noted for its social events such as beauty pageants and fun days as well as its social outreach programs.
-It is also known for quality education.
-The Boksburg campus is also the first ever tertiary institute in South Africa to establish a bird sanctuary.

 The Braamfontein campus was founded in 1993 and is located on the corner of Simmons and De Korte Street.
 The Braamfontein Campus is also located on an entire block, allowing it to be seen from all angles.
 It is also within walking distance of a Gautrain station.

-The Bramley campus was founded as the Allenby Campus in 1994 by Nick Matzukis, Vivien Keller and Val Bartram.
-It is located on Glen Road.

 The Randburg campus was founded in 1997 and is located on the corner of Malibongwe Drive and Republic Road.
 It is home to the Randburg Campus Library as well as the Randburg School of Business and Management, which is a member of the One Palmes League as per Eduniversal's rating system.
 On Wednesday 4 December 2013, the campus proudly received ISO 1900:2008 certification from the South African Bureau of Standards, marking a significant milestone for the entire Damelin education group.
 The Randburg campus sets the benchmark for the other 16 campuses and it serves 2500 students, making it the largest of the 17 campuses.

-The Pretoria City campus was established in 2010 and is located on Thabo Sehume Street.